UsmanRehmat/chat-application/README.md

 ## Authentication

 This applications uses JSON Web Token (JWT) to handle authentication for both rest api's and websocket connection.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
 The JWT authentication middleware handles the validation and authentication of the token.

 ----------

  ## Unit Tests

 I added unit tests for all main services like message, rooms, and main user methods and I also covered user controller.
 Rest of the controllers have just check for dependencies I left rest of the test cases because of time constraint and these are also simpler one.

+    npm run test